 Reasons to buy an R-410A refrigerant system

-Current R-410A systems offer benefits to Canada homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to Canada homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Expanded warranty periods for even greater peace of mind